-Cognitive-Behavioral Therapy (CBT) is a set of therapies that are practical and results-oriented.
-CBT is designed to reduce symptoms and improve a child’s behavior, emotions and self-regulation.
-Through CBT, children are encouraged to recognize their own thought patterns, to notice when these patterns are helping and when they are hurting.
-The underlying concept behind CBT is that a child’s thoughts and feelings play a role in his or her behavior.
+Cognitive-Behavioral Therapy (CBT) is an empirically based treatment and is practical and results-oriented.
+CBT is designed to reduce symptoms and improve a child’s behavior and self-regulation.
+Research has shown that CBT is very effective with anxiety and depression in children and teens.
+CBT emphasizes the connection between feelings, thoughts and behaviors and teaches coping skills and strategies to address each.
+Through CBT, children and teens are encouraged to recognize their own thought patterns, to notice when these patterns are helping and when they are hurting.
+The underlying concept behind CBT is that a child’s thoughts and feelings play a role in their behavior.